ShejaEddy/React-Politico/README.md

 # React-Politico
-Politico Web Application enables citizens to give their mandate to politicians running for different government offices while building trust in the process through transparency
+Politico Web Application enables citizens to give their mandate to politicians running for different government offices while building trust in the process through transparency.